Online Learning: Frequently Asked Questions for Students

 Is Disability Support Services (DSS) still operational?

 For the fall, DSS is operating remotely Monday – Friday, 8 a.m. – 5 p.m.
 All appointments and services will be conducted via email, phone or virtually until further notice.
-The Testing Center will be open on campus and available to proctor exams for students with accommodations taking Face to Face (F2F) courses.
+The Mines Testing Center is available to support proctored exams that are administered in person or online.
 The Testing Center is now located in the Green Center, Room 240.

 I'm taking an online/remote class this semester.
 How do I get extended time for an online exam?

 Students taking online/remote courses should discuss exam accommodations with their instructors so that applicable accommodations can be provided in the online setting (e.g. extended time).
-The Testing Center is available for students taking Face to Face courses.
+The Mines Testing Center is available to support proctored exams that are administered in person or online for students with disability accommodations.
+The MTC is not available to support non-proctored exams.
 DSS is available to consult with instructors and students about unique circumstances.

 - Some instructors may opt for alternative assessments (e.g. essays, untimed exams) which would not require exam accommodations.